Acronis raises $250M at a $2.5B+ valuation to double down on cyber protection services – TechCrunch

 “With private equity investors like Goldman Sachs [which led its previous round in 2019] and CVC, they definitely expect liquidity at some point,” Beloussov said.

 The funding and Acronis’s strategy to double down on growing its business comes at a key moment in the world of cybersecurity.
 The bigger landscape in the world of business has seen a huge shift in the last year to more people working remotely and across a wider set of geographies and devices.
-Although that shift was pushed along by the Covid-19 pandemic, many believe that the longer-term effect will be a very different working environment, with a greater acceptance that less people in will be spending all of their time in their offices, and that it won’t necessarily impact productivity.
+Although that shift was pushed along by the COVID-19 pandemic, many believe that the longer-term effect will be a very different working environment, with a greater acceptance that fewer people will be spending all of their time in their offices, and that it won’t necessarily impact productivity.

 What it has impacted is how IT provisions and manages networks and the device that run on them, and specifically has exposed some of the loopholes in company’s cybersecurity policies.
 Malicious hackers, who were hard at work well before the pandemic, have jumped on this and exploited it.